gjpelletier/stepAIC/README.md

 AIC and BIC have limited value in optimizing Ridge regression.
 The AIC and BIC in Ridge regression is not sensitive to the alpha parameter because the AIC and BIC values are strongly affected by the number of model parameters.
 As the alpha parameter is adjusted, the AIC and BIC values change by a relatively small amount depending on the variance of the residuals at each value of alpha.
 This means that the AIC and BIC values across a wide range of alpha values do not penalize the model for having too many parameters in Ridge regression.
 Using AIC and BIC have the effect of choosing the lowest value of alpha, which is similar to performing ordinary linear regression without regularaization and with no mitigation of multicollinearity.

 If feature selection is the goal of the analysis, then Stepwise or Lasso regression methods are generally better than Ridge regression for that purpose.
-If your analysis requires that all candidate features are retained in the final model, then Ridge regression is ideal for that purpose.
+If your analysis requires that all candidate features are retained in the final model, then Ridge regression is ideal for that purpose using the **ridge** results for RidgCV.

 ## Installation for Python or Jupyter Notebook